Robinlovelace/cycle-hire-inclusive/README.md

 <!-- reference needed -->

-What was not stated in such policy documents was precisely which social groups the scheme was expected to be most used by.
+What was not stated in such policy documents was precisely which social groups were expected to make greatest use of the scheme.
 <!-- The two groups most associated with the scheme among non-cycling Londoners are, according to stereotype, probably *commuters*, who are typically male, white, young/middle-aged, professional with high-incomes (rather like Boris Johnson was during his term a Mayor) and *tourists* who are assumed to be casual users renting bikes for leisure and fun. -->
 <!-- reference needed todo: uncomment above statement if we find a reference supporting it-->
 <!-- The scheme also aimed to *diversify* cycling, however. -->